The Power of Making Amends

 What's the difference between an apology and making amends?

 "I'm sorry" is a common attempt to fix things.
-But the apology doesn't work if it's a pattern.
-Saying sorry can feel like the person wants you to forget about what happened without making it right.
+But the apology doesn't work if it becomes a pattern.
+Saying sorry can feel like the person wants you to forget about what happened without having to make it right.

-Making amends is acknowledging your behavior and taking responsibility for it.
+Making amends means acknowledging your behavior and taking responsibility for it.
 This takes courage, humility, and a sincere desire to change.

 Letting go of pride and ego makes this a challenging task.